-The only Respighi piece many people know is called Pines of Rome, although he wrote two other famous Roman-themed pieces and plenty of other works.
+The only Respighi piece most people know is called Pines of Rome, although he wrote two other famous Roman-themed pieces and plenty of other works.
 You should listen to Pines - it's awesome.

 The two notes on the Respighi card are a D and a C.

 The tuba part card shows a 17-measure piece with rests for the first 16 measures.
 It's written in 5/4 time, so a poor neglected tubist would have to count out five beats of rest in each rest measure before playing her one awesome low B-flat.
 She would likely play it more loudly than necessary.

 The interval on the card with math is a major 3rd.

 D and C are both Roman numerals.

 DC = 600.
 The tubist counts 80 beats of rest.
 One divided by a third = 3.
 What do those make when added together?